isomerpages/imda-test2/_companies/Augmenteed.md

 Augmenteed provides Augmented Reality remote assistance solutions to optimize the daily tasks of frontline workers.

+**Existing Partners/Projects:**
-They have worked with SATS to deploy a digitized ground handling application running on smart glasses to assist operators during the loading process of aircraft.
+* They have worked with SATS to deploy a digitized ground handling application running on smart glasses to assist operators during the loading process of aircraft.

 **Find out more:** \
 [Website](https://www.augmenteed.tech/)\